asier-izquierdo/craftceres/README.md

 __The updater script is in charge of updating the server with the latest PaperMC build in a weekly basis.__

-The cron job is running at [0 7 * * 1]<br>
+Currently supports Minecraft updates only up to version 1.99.9<br>
-Currently supports Minecraft updates only up to version 1.99.9 Designed to update _any_ PaperMC server setup.
+Designed to update _any_ PaperMC server setup.
 It should be run with `sudo` unless set as a cron job, since PaperMC is (or should be) run by an user with limited permissions.

 ### Limitations